 When a physician doesn’t catch or misdiagnoses cervical cancer in a patient, the results can be devastating.
 When cervical cancer isn’t noticed early, it keeps growing and may even metastasize to other parts of the body.
 By the time it is finally discovered, it could be too late to treat.
 If a patient believes her doctor did not detect cervical cancer when he or she should have, this may warrant a cervical cancer lawsuit.

 The cervical cancer malpractice lawyers at Ross Feller Casey have litigated a wide range of malpractice lawsuits and have successfully won many multi-million dollar cases.
-Based in Philadelphia, the firm has three nationally recognized doctors on staff, including two who are also lawyers.
+Based in Philadelphia, the firm has a team of nationally recognized doctors right on staff.
 This unique staff gives the firm the ability to capably manage the cases of women misdiagnosed with cervical cancer.

 There are several risk factors that make a patient more likely to develop cervical cancer.
 When a woman has these conditions, she should be screened and/or tested.
 If you or someone you love had these risk factors but weren’t evaluated for cancer, the attorneys at Ross Feller Casey can help.